cycloptux/GiselleBot-Documentation/docs/source/terms.rst

 The use of our Service is limited to individuals above the minimum age prescribed in the `Discord's Terms of Service <https://discord.com/terms>`_ .

-Some features, such as those marked as "NSFW" ("Not Safe For Work") might not be accessed by individuals under the age of maturity in their respective country.
+Some features, such as those marked as "NSFW" ("Not Safe For Work") should not be accessed by individuals under the age of maturity in their respective country.
 Any violation of such prescriptions might result in the immediate interruption of our Services for the involved individuals.

 License And Restrictions